alinush/6.824-lecture-notes/exams/exams.md

 **TODO:** Harp, understand how primary forwards ops to backups and/or witnesses.
 What happens when some of them fail, etc.

+**TODO:** Flat data center storage.
+Blob ID + tract # are mapped to a tract entry.
+In FDS there are `O(n^2)` tract entries.
+3 servers per entry.
+All possible combinations.
+Why?

+ - Why `O(n^2)`?
+We want replication => need 2 servers per TLT entry
+   + simple, but slow recovery: `n` entries, TLT entry `i`: server `i`, sever `i+1`
+     - when a server `i` fails, only 2 others have its data
+         + `i-1` and `i+1`
+   + better: have `O(n^2)` entries so that every pair occurs in the TLT
+     - when a disk `i` fails, it occurs in `n-1` pairs with other `n-1` servers
+         + can use this to copy data from `n-1` disks at the same time
+     - the problem: if a 2nd disk fails at the same time, then we lose data
+         + because there will be no way to get the data for the pair formed by these two failed disks
+   + even better: `O(n^2)` entries, all pairs of servers, and for every pair, if doing k-level replication (`k > 2`), we add k-2 randomly picked servers to each entry's pair

+ - But how are they mapped on disk?
+   + For now assume a dictionary/btree structure.
+ - When replacing a failed server, how is data transfer done?
+   + Is it just copied from the other servers in the TLT entry?
+   + How is a replacement picked?
+(Randomly apparently)
+   + Is the replacement server moved from its old TLT entry to the new one, or is it also left in the old TLT entry as well?
+     - Figure 2 from paper suggests it is left in the old TLT entry

 **TODO:** Primary backup replication, remind yourself when view is allowed to change.

 **TODO:** Paxos, try to understand why np/na are needed and what happened if one of them was not used.